g-i-n-g-y/B.E.N./README.md

 # 🤖 B.E.N.
 homelab est. 2025

 B.E.N. is the name of my server.
 I named it after the robot in the movie Treasure Planet.
-In the movie B.E.N., Bio Electronic Navigator, is a navigator robot who has had his memory module damaged/corrupted.
+In the movie B.E.N.
+(Bio Electronic Navigator) is a navigator robot who has had his memory module damaged/corrupted.
 As a result, he gets confused at times.
 That's how I feel when working on my server.
 At times, like B.E.N., I'm having a great time, but suddenly I'm confused and unsure what's going on.
 What is this issue?
 How did I get here?
 To quote Ben in the movie: "I've lost my mind.
 Ha ha!
 I've lost my mind!
 You haven't found it, have you?"

 # 💻 Hardware
 Ben's Specs: